-The status of the Black Rail in Nebraska is enigmatic, primarily because the species is difficult to detect, there are few reports of the species and most lack extant documentation.
+The status of the Black Rail in Nebraska is enigmatic, primarily because the species is difficult to detect, there are few reports of the species and most lack extant documentation (Jorgensen et al 2021).
 All of the state’s reports involve either calling birds or brief observations of flushed birds.
-Prior to the recording obtained in 2016 (cited above), there was only one accepted record for this species, a recording that the observers themselves noted is of poor quality (Brogie and Brogie 1987b).
+Prior to the recording obtained in 2016 (Jorgensen et al 2021), there was only one accepted record for this species, a recording that the observers themselves noted is of poor quality (Brogie and Brogie 1987b).

 It has been suspected that Black Rails occur more frequently than the few reports indicate; Rapp et al (1958) stated, without citing supporting data, that Black Rail “probably breeds in suitable habitat, as Nebraska is well within its breeding range.”
 Southeast Nebraska is included in the probable summer range by most authors, even though data supporting this conclusion is minimal.
 Most intriguing are the several reports at Crescent Lake NWR noted above.
 Also notable are recent credible reports from Facus Springs, Harvard WPA, and Peru Bottoms WMA.
 The observer for the latter reports suspected that Black Rails could possibly have been present there during the summer and may have bred.